bbbradsmith/nsfplay/contrib/README.md

 # NSFPlay Library

 This directory contains a `Makefile` for building an NSFPlay library.
+This is intended to be built on Windows with MSYS2, Linux, or MacOS.

 The library is just the core NSF/NSFe/M3U parser/emulator/renderer.
 It does not have routines/methods for creating a GUI, playing audio to